-Traveling Soles is a series that invites the viewer to learn about the story behind some of the shoes that belonged to these immigrants, which crossed borders fleeing from violence or simply to have a better life.
+Traveling Soles is a series that invites the viewer to learn about the story behind some of the shoes that belonged to these immigrants, which crossed borders fleeing from violence.
 These 250 pairs of shoes are part of these images representing the largest number of immigrants that arrived at the Humanitarian Respite Center in the Sacred Heart Catholic Church in McAllen, Texas in one day.

-At the end of November 2016, after Donald J. Trump was elected president, the largest number of immigrants that arrived in one day at the Humanitarian Respite Center increased to 433.
+At the end of November 2016, after elections, the largest number of immigrants that arrived in one day at the Humanitarian Respite Center increased to 433.

 433 soles entering the United States through the Rio Grande River or “El Río Bravo,” as known in México

-433 soles turning themselves in at the international bridge in Hidalgo, Texas
+433 soles turning themselves in at the port of entry in Hidalgo, Texas

 Damaris, Honduran, age 12

-Along with her mother, her 14-year-old pregnant sister, and her two-year-old nephew.
+Along with her mother, her 14-year-old pregnant sister, and her two-year-old nephew fled their country.
 Her nephew was the product of rape when her sister was only 12 years of age.
 They fled their country fearing for their lives.
 Then they boarded La bestia, The Beast that is the cargo train that some migrants take in order to get to the northern part of México, where they were kidnaped by a Mexican drug cartel and then released after their family members paid the ransom.